Upway: Funding

 In 2021, the company secured $5 million seed round of funding led by Sequoia Capital and Global Founders Capital, establishing plans to expand beyond France to other European markets.

 In May 2022, Upway raised $25 million in Series A round funding from investors co-led by US-based Sequoia Capital and Exor Ventures from the Netherlands.
 These backers were joined by Global Founders Capital, Transition VC, and angel investor Henri Moissinac— the investment was to be used for expanding Upway’s operations in Germany, the Netherlands, and the upcoming entrance into the US by late 2022 or early 2023.

 In the later part of 2023, Upway secured an additional $30 million Series B round funding led by Korelya Capital, bringing its total funding raised to date to $60 million.

+In November 2025, Upway secured an additional $60 million in a Series C round led by Denmark-based A.P.
+Moller Holding to support its expansion across the US and Europe.

 Products

 Upway’s product inventory includes various types of electric bikes from over 200 brands, including mountain, cargo, folding, road, gravel, and city e-bikes.
 Sub-categories include step-through, fat tire, lightweight, and commuter models.
 Popular brands include Specialized, Trek, Cannondale, Riese & Müller, Aventon, Rad Power Bikes, and Gazelle.
 Upway also sells accessories such as batteries, chargers, locks, lights, helmets, child seats, and bike bags.

 Upway sources e-bikes from different channels: directly from manufacturers, bicycle shops, and individuals who sell their used e-bikes to Upway online.
 Individuals can also trade in their e-bike in person at Upway’s partner bike shops.

 Each bicycle is processed at an UpCenter facility, where mechanics inspect and recondition components such as tires, brakes, and drivetrains.
 Batteries that fall below 80 percent capacity are typically replaced, and the refurbished bicycles are listed for sale on Upway’s online platform with a one-year warranty covering the frame, motor, and electrical system.

 In its first full year of operation in 2022, the company reported reconditioning more than 5,000 bicycles, a figure that grew to over 20,000 units by the end of 2023.
+Upway now works with more than 3,000 partner stores worldwide, representing over 200 brands, and offers the world’s largest selection of refurbished electric bikes.